 If you haven’t shopped around for quotes for 12 months or more, then your rates are too expensive.
 This is due to contracts being automatically renewed with increases of between 30% to 60% in some cases.

-How do You Contract the Correct Tariff?
+How do I Find the Cheapest Small Business Tariff?

 There are several options available to you to maintain your current levels or keep within current inflation increases.